- Average Point Score: 5.0

-Psychology literally means study of the mind.
-There are many areas of research that Psychologists are involved in.
-For example Social, Brain and Behaviour, Emotion, Attention, Perception, Personality.
+Psychology literally means ‘study of the mind’.
+There are many areas of research that Psychologists are involved in, these include social psychology, brain and behaviour, emotion, attention, perception, and personality.

 Psychology is an extremely popular subject at A level.
 It is a science with cutting edge research that has real world applications to issues in everyday life, ranging from artiﬁcial intelligence to social change.